Common Impersonal Expressions in Spanish with the Subjunctive and More

 It is true that Spanish and English have different ways of expressing impersonality, but at the end of the day, they are used for the exact same purpose.
 Here you have the translations of the previous sentences:

 Hay un libro en la mesa.
 (There is a book on the table.)

-The subjunctive is used with many of the impersonal expressions you will learn in this post, and even though you are already supposed to know it, I want to make sure we are on the same page.
+The subjunctive is used with many of the impersonal expressions you will learn in this post.

-Very, very briefly speaking, the Spanish Subjunctive mood is the one we use (as opposed to the Indicative and the Imperative moods) in order to express wishes, emotions, impersonal expressions, requests and doubts.
+Briefly speaking, the Spanish Subjunctive mood is the one we use (as opposed to the indicative and the imperative moods) in order to express wishes, emotions, impersonal expressions, requests and doubts.
 The five letters in bold spell “weird,” so use this mnemonic technique to remember all the groups.

 No importa quién lo haya hecho.
 (It does not matter who has done it.)

 Es imprescindible que vuelvas a tiempo.
 (It is imperative that you come back on time.)

 There are many different ways of expressing impersonality, and normally each of them has its own rules and formulas.